pingcap/docs-tidb-operator/en/configure-storage-class.md

 # Persistent Storage Class Configuration on Kubernetes

-TiDB cluster components such as PD, TiKV, TiDB monitoring, TiDB Binlog, and `tidb-backup` require persistent storage for data.
+TiDB cluster components such as PD, TiKV, TiDB monitoring, and `tidb-backup` require persistent storage for data.
 To achieve this on Kubernetes, you need to use [PersistentVolume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 Kubernetes supports different types of [storage classes](https://kubernetes.io/docs/concepts/storage/volumes/), which can be categorized into two main types:

 - Network storage